whatbugsyou/design_mode/README.md

 > so we can update or change the return type and the client is insensible.
 > the shortcoming is that it needs to define factory for every product.

+## abstract factory
+> create a series objects, that are from the same platform or have some reason stick them together.
+> the client only need to create the right factory, do not have to know the real type the factory creates.

 ## flyweight
 > reuse objects to reduce the operation times of `new`,
 > if we need objects of the same class and only properties are